Chapter 4101:1-12 Interior environment

 ACCESS TO UNOCCUPIED SPACES

 1209.1 Crawl spaces.
-Crawl spaces shall be provided with a minimum of one access opening not less than 18 inches by 24 inches (457 mm by 610 mm).
+Crawl spaces shall be provided with not fewer than one access opening that shall be not less than 18 inches by 24 inches (457 mm by 610 mm).

 1209.2 Attic spaces.
 An opening not less than 20 inches by 30 inches (559 mm by 762 mm) shall be provided to any attic area having a clear height of over 30 inches (762 mm).
-A 30-inch (762 mm) minimum clear headroom in the attic space shall be provided at or above the access opening.
+Clear headroom of not less than 30 inches (762 mm) shall be provided in the attic space at or above the access opening.

 1209.3 Mechanical appliances.
 Access to mechanical appliances installed in under-floor areas, in attic spaces and on roofs or elevated structures shall be in accordance with the mechanical code.

-1210.1 Floors and wall base finish materials.
+1210.2.1 Floors and wall bases.
 In other than dwelling units, toilet, bathing and shower room floor finish materials shall have a smooth, hard, nonabsorbent surface.
-The intersections of such floors with walls shall have a smooth, hard, nonabsorbent vertical base that extends upward onto the walls at least 4 inches (102 mm).
+The intersections of such floors with walls shall have a smooth, hard, nonabsorbent vertical base that extends upward onto the walls not less than 4 inches (102 mm).

-1210.2 Walls and partitions.
-Walls and partitions within 2 feet (610 mm) of urinals and water closets shall have a smooth, hard, nonabsorbent surface, to a height of 4 feet (1219 mm) above the floor, and except for structural elements, the materials used in such walls shall be of a type that is not adversely affected by moisture.
+1210.2.2 Walls and partitions.
+Walls and partitions within 2 feet (610 mm) of service sinks, urinals and water closets shall have a smooth, hard, nonabsorbent surface, to a height of not less than 4 feet (1219 mm) above the floor, and except for structural elements, the materials used in such walls shall be of a type that is not adversely affected by moisture.

 Promulgated Under: 119.03